yudhisteer/Robotic-Grasping-Detection-with-PointNet/README.md

 Our output will be **log probabilities**.
 We will need to **exponentiate** to get probabilities for each point cloud in our batch.
 We will then select the class with the **highest probability** to classify the point cloud.

 ### 2.5 Segmentation Head
+For the segmentation head, our shared MLPs will also consist of **1D Convolutional layers**.

 ```python
 # Convolutional Layers